x676f64/secureum-mind_map/content/8. Audit Findings 201/Poor error-handling practices in test suite.md

 # 166 - [Poor error-handling practices in test suite](./Poor%20error-handling%20practices%20in%20test%20suite.md)

-Poor error-handling practices in test suite The test suite does not properly test expected behavior, as the contracts run in production.
+The test suite does not properly test expected behavior, as the contracts run in production.

 Additionally, certain components lack error-handling methods.